browserengineering/book/book/graphics.md

 that are halfway inside the viewing window still have to be drawn.

-Scrolling should now be pleasantly fast, and hopefully close to the 16ms animation frame budget.^[on my computer, it was still about double that budget, so there is work to do---we'll get to that in future chapters.]
+Scrolling should now be pleasantly fast, and hopefully close to the 16ms animation frame budget.^[On my computer, it was still about double that budget, so there is work to do---we'll get to that in future chapters.]
 And because we split `layout` and `draw`, we don't need to change `layout` at all to implement this optimization.